spatialos/UnrealGDK/docs/content/snapshots.md

 ## Generate a snapshot

-To generate a snapshot, use the **Snapshot** button on the SpatialOS Unreal GDK toolbar in the Unreal Editor.
+To generate a snapshot, use the **Snapshot** button on the SpatialOS Unreal GDK toolbar in the Unreal Editor:

+ ![Snapshot](../assets/screen_grabs/snapshot.png)

  This creates a snapshot called `default.snapshot` in `spatial\snapshots`.

- ![Snapshot](../assets/screen_grabs/snapshot.png)

 You only need to regenerate snapshots when changing the `SnapshotGenerator.SingletonActorClasses` section in `DefaultEditorSpatialGDK.ini`.
-For more information, see [Singleton Actors](./singleton-actors).
+For more information, see [Singleton Actors](./singleton-actors.md).